What is Amazon Athena?

-Amazon Athena helps you analyze data stored in Amazon S3.
-You can use Athena to run ad-hoc queries using ANSI SQL, without the need to aggregate or load the data into Athena.
-Amazon Athena can process unstructured, semi-structured, and structured data sets.
-Examples include CSV, JSON, Avro or columnar data formats such as Apache Parquet and Apache ORC.
-Amazon Athena integrates with Amazon QuickSight for easy visualization.
-You can also use Amazon Athena to generate reports or to explore data with business intelligence tools or SQL clients, connected via an ODBC or JDBC driver.
+With Athena, you can analyze data stored in S3 and 30 different data sources, including on-premises data sources or other cloud systems.
+You can use Athena to run interactive analytics using ANSI SQL or Python without the need to aggregate or load the data into Athena.
+Athena can process unstructured, semi-structured, and structured datasets.
+Examples include CSV, JSON, Avro, or columnar data formats such as Parquet and ORC.
+Amazon Athena for SQL integrates with Amazon QuickSight for visualizing your data or creating dashboards.
+You can also use Athena to generate reports or explore data with business intelligence tools or SQL clients, connected with an ODBC or JDBC driver.

-To get started with Amazon Athena, simply log into the AWS Management Console for Athena and create your schema by writing DDL statements on the console or by using a create table wizard.
+To get started with Athena, log in to the AWS Management Console for Athena and create your schema by writing Data Definition Language (DDL) statements on the console or by using a create table wizard.
 You can then start querying data using a built-in query editor.
-Athena queries data directly from Amazon S3 so there’s no loading required.
+Athena queries data directly from S3, so there’s no loading required.

-Q: What is the underlying technology behind Amazon Athena?
+What is the underlying technology behind Athena for SQL?

-Q: How does Amazon Athena store table definitions and schema?
+How does Athena for SQL store table definitions and schema?

-Amazon Athena uses a managed Data Catalog to store information and schemas about the databases and tables that you create for your data stored in Amazon S3.
-In regions where AWS Glue is available, you can upgrade to using the AWS Glue Data Catalog with Amazon Athena.
-In regions where AWS Glue is not available, Athena uses an internal Catalog.
+Athena for SQL uses a managed AWS Glue Data Catalog to store information and schemas about the databases and tables that you create for your data stored in S3.
+In Regions where AWS Glue is available, you can upgrade to using the Data Catalog with Athena.
+In Regions where AWS Glue is not available, Athena uses an internal catalog.

-You can modify the catalog using DDL statements or via the AWS Management Console.
-Any schemas you define are automatically saved unless you explicitly delete them.
-Athena uses schema-on-read technology, which means that your table definitions applied to your data in S3 when queries are being executed.
+You can modify the catalog using DDL statements or through the AWS Management Console.
+Any schemas that you define are automatically saved unless you explicitly delete them.
+Athena uses schema-on-read technology, which means that your table definitions are applied to your data in S3 when queries are being applied.
 There’s no data loading or transformation required.
-You can delete table definitions and schema without impacting the underlying data stored on Amazon S3.
+You can delete table definitions and schema without impacting the underlying data stored in S3.

-AWS Glue is a fully managed ETL service.
-Glue has three main components: 1) a crawler that automatically scans your data sources, identifies data formats and infers schemas, 2) a fully managed ETL service that allows you to transform and move data to various destinations, and 3) a Data Catalog that stores metadata information about databases & tables either stored in S3 or an ODBC- or JDBC-compliant data store.
-To use the benefits of Glue, you must upgrade from using Athena’s internal Data Catalog to the Glue Data Catalog.
+AWS Glue is a fully managed extract, transform, and load (ETL) service.
+AWS Glue has three main components: 1) a crawler that automatically scans your data sources, identifies data formats, and infers schemas, 2) a fully managed ETL service that allows you to transform and move data to various destinations, and 3) a Data Catalog that stores metadata information about databases and tables either stored in S3 or an ODBC- or JDBC-compliant data store.
+To use the benefits of AWS Glue, you must upgrade from using Athena’s internal Data Catalog to the Glue Data Catalog.

-The benefits of upgrading to the Glue Data Catalog are:
+Benefits of upgrading to the Data Catalog include the following:

-- Unified Metadata Repository: AWS Glue is integrated across a wide range of AWS services.
-AWS Glue supports data stored in Amazon Aurora, Amazon RDS MySQL, Amazon RDS PostreSQL, Amazon Redshift, and Amazon S3, as well as MySQL and PostgreSQL databases in your Virtual Private Cloud (Amazon VPC) running on Amazon EC2.
-AWS Glue provides out-of-the-box integration with Amazon Athena, Amazon EMR, Amazon Redshift Spectrum, and any Apache Hive Metastore-compatible application.
+- Unified metadata repository: AWS Glue is integrated across various AWS services.
+AWS Glue supports data stored in Amazon Aurora, Amazon Relational Database Service (RDS) for MySQL, Amazon RDS for PostgreSQL, Amazon Redshift, and S3, as well as MySQL and PostgreSQL databases in your Amazon Virtual Private Cloud (VPC) running on Amazon Elastic Compute Cloud (EC2).
+AWS Glue provides out-of-the-box integration with Athena, Amazon EMR, Amazon Redshift Spectrum, and applications compatible with Apache Hive metastore.